HyperDbg Documentation

 The same scenario happens to most of the events.
 For example, certain IN/OUT instructions need to be ignored.
 Again this mechanism can be used or for instance, if you want to ignore the execution of an RDMSR or a WRMSR, again the event short-circuiting can be used.

-Event short-circuiting is also handy in the '!monitor' command.
+Event short-circuiting is also handy in the '' command.
 Imagine, you want to ignore memory writes to the certain field of a structure.
 You can simply ignore the memory write and write something else in the target location.

 This mechanism is mainly handled by utilizing commands and functions.